 Tissues and organs are prone to damage by ageing, disease, or trauma.
 Regenerative medicine is a branch of translational medicine that focuses on regrowth, repairing, or replacing a damaged tissue or organ to restore its function.
 Regenerative medicine is a multidisciplinary field of research that takes advantage of therapeutic stem cells and tissue engineering methods to reach its goal.
-The advent of microfluidics technology and the development of novel microfluidic techniques have been able to give a boost to regenerative medicine research.
+The advent of microfluidics and the development of novel microfluidic devices have been able to give a boost to regenerative medicine research.

 Various organs have been the target of microfluidic regenerative medicine in recent years.
 These regeneration-on-chip methods include: